brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 It should not be: needy, overly exaggerated, pompous, confrontational or shallow.
 It is fine if it's funny, witty, flirty (without overdoing it) yet mature and shows I'm a stable independent man that is high value.
-But most important is that it follow the iceberg or triangle approach to getting to know someone. i.e. the message I write to her is connected to something about her in her profile, and ideally invites us to get to know each other more -- especially making her feel implicitly that she likes me more and more as she gets to know me more.
+But most important is that it follow the iceberg or triangle approach to getting to know someone, i.e. the message I write to her is connected to something about her in her profile, and ideally invites us to get to know each other more -- especially making her feel implicitly that we like each other more and more as we get to know each other more.
-This latter part is done because we wrote something connected to her profile yet also respect my guidelines and my current attempts and ideas -- since that would ideally connect to things we might have in common.
+This latter part is done because we wrote something connected to her profile yet.
+Also respect my guidelines and use my current attempts and ideas -- since that would ideally connect to things we might have in common.
 Connecting at a values level and having fun being lightweight or lighthearted or relaxed tone.
 Do not compliment her in ways that sounds needy, be casual and relaxed, grounded.